troymessina/EnergyEnvironmentLab/experiments/02_newtons2nd.md

 ## Equipment

 * 1 aluminum track
-* 1 motorized toy car
-* 1 meter stick
+* 1 metric ruler on the track
 * 1 mass hanger
 * 1 mass set
-* 1 wood block
 * 1 low friction PASCO cart
 * 1 piece of string
-* 1 video camera
-* 1 computer /LapPro interface and Motion sensor w/Capstone
+* 1 computer with Capstone

 ## Predictions/preliminary questions

-1. Sketch a graph of velocity vs. time for a toy car or cart used in lab, moving with a constant velocity.
+1. Sketch a graph of velocity vs. time for a cart used in lab, moving with a constant velocity.
-2. Sketch a graph of velocity vs. time for a low friction cart that is moving down an incline..
+2. Sketch a graph of velocity vs. time for a low friction cart that is moving down an incline.
 3. On the same graph as question #2, sketch a graph of velocity vs time for a cart that is about twice as heavy and is moving on the same incline as the cart in question #2.
+	* You are welcome to test your prediction if you'd like.
 4. Sketch a graph of velocity vs. time for a cart moving on a horizontal track being pulled by a weight that is connected by a string over a pulley.
 (See the sketch in Part III.)
 5. Sketch a graph of velocity vs. time for the same cart with extra mass attached (so the total mass of the cart and added mass is about twice the mass of the cart alone).
 The cart with extra mass is being pulled by the same weight as in question #4.
 Put the sketch on the same graph as question #4.